casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 - [**get_approved**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1728) - Returns the hash of the approved account for a specified token identifier
 - [**init**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L81) - Sets the collection name, symbol, and total token supply; initializes the allow minting setting, minting mode, ownership mode, NFT kind, holder mode, whitelist mode and contract whitelist, JSON schema, receipt name, identifier mode, and burn mode.
 This entrypoint can only be called once when the contract is installed on the network
 - [**metadata**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1675) - Returns the metadata associated with a token identifier
-- [**mint**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L619) - Mints additional tokens if mintin is allowed, increasing the total supply
+- [**mint**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L619) - Mints additional tokens if minting is allowed, increasing the total supply
 - [**owner_of**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1636) - Returns the owner for a specified token identifier
 - [**set_approval_for_all**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1254) - Allows a spender to transfer all of the owner's tokens
 - [**set_token_metadata**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1773) - Sets the metadata associated with a token identifier
 - [**set_variables**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L496) - Allows the user to set any combination of variables simultaneously, defining which variables are mutable or immutable
 - [**transfer**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1359) - Transfers tokens from the token owner to a specified account.
-The transfer will succeed if the caller is the token owner or an approved operators.
+The transfer will succeed if the caller is the token owner or an approved operator.
 The transfer will fail if the OwnershipMode is set to Minter or Assigned

 There is also the [**migrate**](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/440bff44277ab5fd295f37229fe92278339d3753/contract/src/main.rs#L1975) entrypoint, which was needed only for migrating a 1.0 version of the NFT contract to version 1.1.